Starfish-develop/Starfish/README.md

 instrument, or a wl range, etc.

-# Tasks:
-* library generation
-    * specify grid locations
-    * check grid bounds
-    * specify grid dimensions different spacing in T, G, M, vsini (plus how to specify these ranges?)
-    * load a raw flux file (different method for PHOENIX, Kurucz, BT-Settl)
-    * depending on which instrument,
-        * FWHM
-        * wavelength range
-        * wavelength spacing
-    * but also ability to interpolate a spectrum, if needed
-    * output to generic file storage (either FITS or HDF5 for now)

-* convolution might work on a spectrum object (either spectrum object has a .convolve method, or the instrument object has a convolve method which takes a spectrum object as an argument)

-* a "writer" object as a composite type that will set keywords, like log lam, etc. Should the link from grid object to writer go both ways?
-So that the writer can query the grid properties (like wl spacing)?
-Create the writer object specifically inside the grid to preserve the link?
-* writer has an HDF5 .open() and .close() method

 * create an intermediate spectrum object?
     * has tasks to resample to a different wl
     * can do air to vac conversion

-* will need a grid interpolator
-    * uses different wavelength spacing
-    * also different spacing in T, G, M, A, don't know how many to use
-    * check grid bounds
-    * can determine whether it needs to interpolate in 3 or 4 dimensions
-    * if we don't expect to have anything other than these variables, we can hard code it
-    * otherwise we can come up with a paradigm that will allow arbitrary variables (stored as ordered dict?)
-    * caches 8 or 16 spectra from the previous evaluation
-    * will also need to interface to an HDF5 file (we can hardcode this, never a FITS)

 ### How to implement
 * multiple inheritance